Hot Action Cop (album)

 Hot Action Cop is the debut album by American rock band Hot Action Cop.
 It was released on March 4, 2003.
 The album was also released in a clean (censored) version and featured a whole new set of lyrics for the song "Show Her" (excluding the chorus) including a bridge that made fun of the need to censor an album.

 Track listing

 Popular culture

-The tracks "Goin' Down on It" and "Fever for the Flava" was featured in the 2002 racing video game Need for Speed: Hot Pursuit 2.
+The tracks "Goin' Down on It" and "Fever for the Flava" was featured in the 2002 racing video game Need for Speed: Hot Pursuit 2 (albeit with lyrics to reflect street racing to maintain the game's "E" rating).
 "Fever for the Flava" was also featured in the films American Wedding and Grind.